 Locksets and cylinders shall be keyed into the existing BEST Lock Co. factory registered Master Key System using figure 8, 7 pin Small Format Interchangeable Cores (SFIC), as approved by the Engineer.

-Provide Construction Cylinders and Keys during the construction period.
+Provide construction cylinders and keys during the construction period.

 The lock manufacturer’s representative shall meet with the Port of Seattle to prepare the permanent keying schedule.

+For locks other than BEST, furnish 2 keys per lock.

-Permanent key cores shall be furnished by the Port of Seattle Lock Shops.
+For BEST locksets, the permanent key cores shall be furnished provided by the Port of Seattle Lock Shops.

-Keys shall match existing POS keys.
+Keys shall match existing Port keys.
 In addition to the BEST keys for personnel and roll up doors, the current keys in use are: